How Linus Torvalds Invented Today's Work From Home Paradigm In 1991

 from the way-of-the-penguin dept

 Working from home is beginning to move from being a necessary but temporary way of achieving social distancing in offices, to a radical shift in how many companies will operate.
 Until now, most of the evidence of that change has been anecdotal.
 But a Twitter thread by Chris Herd, who is CEO of FirstbaseHQ, which "lets you supply, finance and manage all the physical equipment your remote teams need to do great work at home", provides some fascinating statistics on the scale of the shift to working from home.
-Herd says he has talked around 1000 companies over the last six months about their plans for remote work.
+Herd says he has talked to around 1000 companies over the last six months about their plans for remote work.
 One trend is that corporate headquarters are "finished", he says: companies will cut their commercial office space by 40 to 60%, with people working from home for two to four days each week.
 Some 30% of the companies Herd talked to say that they intend to get rid of offices completely, and move fully to remote working.

 Some of the reasons for this shift are obvious.
 Things like increasing worker satisfaction by avoiding stressful daily commuting, and enabling them to participate in family life during the entire day through flexible working patterns.
 Slashing office costs is a major factor for the companies, but also cited is the reduction in the pollution generated by traditional office working.
 However, the main driver for a shift to remote working may be surprising: